Gorillas In Uganda | Silverback Gorillas in Uganda – Facts

 There are just two gorilla species in the whole World-Eastern and western gorillas.
 Each of these species is sub-divided into two more species that are Cross River and western lowland gorillas under western gorilla category as well as the mountain and Eastern lowland gorillas under the Eastern gorilla specie.

-The Gorillas in Uganda are “mountain gorillas”, known for their muscular arms, huge hands and feet as well as wide chests.
+The Gorillas in Uganda are “mountain gorillas” also referred to as Silverback Gorillas, known for their muscular arms, huge hands and feet as well as wide chests.
 Additionally, these gorillas have thicker, darker and longer fur on their skin, as a way of insulating them from the unbearably cold temperatures within their natural habitat.

 Still on their habitats, these creatures only live high on the mountains (altitudes of 2500 to 4000 meters above sea level) with dense rainforests hence their name “mountain gorillas”.

 The gorillas in Uganda can only be found within two magnificent places – Bwindi Impenetrable National Park as well as Mgahinga Gorilla National Park.
 These beautiful Parks are situated within the south-western side of the country and they border Rwanda and Democratic Republic of Congo.

 Another interesting thing about these Protected Areas is that they were both gazetted in 1991, mainly to protect their fragile ecosystem as well as the mountain gorillas that were at the time facing several challenges and at the verge of getting extinct.

 Reasons Why you should Trek Gorillas in Uganda?